We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 7. Take Inventory

-Create an inventory sheet and include every item you plan to move on the list.
+Use this item on your moving checklist to create an inventory sheet and include every item you plan to move on the list.
 Separate items by room and create a separate sheet for valuables.
 Taking inventory will come in handy if anything goes missing on the ride over to your new place.

 Plus, you’ll know exactly what you’re bringing into your new home so you can begin planning how you’ll arrange furniture and lay out each room.